 Risk management system

-- 1. Active involvement of management in risk management
+- 1. Management's proactive involvement of management in risk management

-- 2. Establish a risk management system according to the characteristics of the risks held by the Group
+- 2. The structure of a risk management system that responds to features of the risks held by the Group

-- 3. Understand the overall risk based on integrated risk management, enhance owned capital, and secure soundness related to liquidity
+- 3. Understand overall risk based on integrated risk management, secure strong capital and the soundness of liquidity

 (1) Market risk management

 Market risk refers to the risk of incurring losses due to market fluctuations, which affect the value of stock prices, interest rates, foreign exchange rates, and commodity prices.
 In terms of the Group’s trading business, by providing market liquidity the Group acquires compensation while at the same time taking on market risk through the holding of a certain amount of financial assets.
 The Group implements suitable hedges to curtail fluctuations in profits and losses.
 However, as hedges may fail to function effectively in times of stress, the Group sets limits on Value at Risk (VaR)*1 and loss estimates under various types of stress test*2 to ensure that they are within the scope of equity capital after taking into consideration financial conditions and such factors as the business plans and budgets of subject departments.
 The Group also sets limits on such facets as position and sensitivity.

 The departments in charge of the Group’s trading services calculate positions and sensitivity for the purpose of assessing their own market risk, and monitor such.
 Meanwhile, risk management departments also monitor the status of market risk, confirm whether risk falls within the established limits, and report on such to management on a daily basis.

 - *1Value at Risk (VaR) represents the maximum possible loss of a given trading portfolio with a given probability over a given time horizon.

 - *2Stress tests are used to calculate the Group’s maximum losses based on scenarios of the most significant market fluctuations of the past and due to scenarios based on hypothetical risk events.

 (2) Credit risk management